mhaugrud/msumcspy/_sources/GUIandEventDrivenProgramming/11_gui_program_example.rst

 .. note::
    Nesting ``advance_state_machine`` within ``main`` allows it to see the variables it needs.
-However, to assign a new value to one of those variables requires and extra step. ``nonlocal`` enables us to give ``state`` a new value in the function and have that change reflected in ``main``.
+However, an extra step is required to assign a new value to one of those variables. ``nonlocal`` enables us to give ``state`` a new value in the function and have that change reflected in ``main``.